Hogan's Alley (video game)

 is a light gun shooter video game developed and published by Nintendo.
 It was released for the Family Computer in 1984 and then the arcade Nintendo VS. System and Nintendo Entertainment System in 1985.
 It was one of the first hit video games to use a light gun as an input device, along with Nintendo's Duck Hunt (1984).
-The game presents players with "cardboard cut-outs" of gangsters and innocent civilians.
-The player must shoot the gangs and spare the innocent people.
+The game presents players with cardboard cutouts of gangsters and innocent civilians; the player must shoot only the former.
 It was a major arcade hit in the United States and Europe.

-In real life, Hogan's Alley was a shooting range on the grounds of the Special Police School at Camp Perry, a training facility for the National Guard of the United States.
+The game is named after and based on Hogan's Alley, a shooting range for law enforcement training somewhat similar in design to the city block rounds, first constructed at Camp Perry in Port Clinton, Ohio in the 1920s and later redesigned for use at the FBI Academy in Quantico, Virginia in 1954.
+Three years after the release of Hogan's Alley, a third rendition of the Hogan's Alley range was constructed at the FBI Academy, resembling a small town, that is still used today.

 Gameplay

 The game begins with three cardboard cutouts moving into position against a blank wall and turning to face the player.
 The cutouts display a mixture of gangsters and innocent/friendly people; the player must react quickly and shoot only the gangsters.
 In later rounds, the backdrop changes from the blank wall to a city block, with some cutouts already exposed as they emerge into view.
 The player is confronted with five cutouts in each of these latter rounds.

 After five rounds apiece in the wall and city block, a bonus round is played.
 Here, the player has a limited supply of ammunition with which to shoot up to ten tin cans thrown from one side of the screen, trying to bounce them onto ledges at the opposite side for points.
+Bonus points are awarded for any unused ammunition.
 After this round, the player returns to the wall rounds and the game continues at an increased speed.

 Shooting an innocent person, or failing to shoot a gangster, costs the player one life.
-No lives can be lost in the bonus round.
-When all lives are lost, the game is over.
+Bonus lives can be earned for reaching preset score thresholds.
+The game ends when all lives are lost.